-Netflix is an increasingly popular, and many people use it instead of an old fashioned television to watch movies and TV shows on their computers.
-With well over 6,000 unique titles, Japan has the largest Netflix library in the world, (yes, even bigger than the US!)
+Netflix is increasingly popular, and many people use it instead of an old fashioned television to watch movies and TV shows on their computers.
+With well over 6,000 unique titles, Japan has the largest Netflix library in the world, (yes, even bigger than Netflix US.)
 This selection includes a ton of anime that isn’t available on other Netflix sites around the world.
-But what to do if you’re an anime aficionado or simply live the Japanese cinema, but don’t live in the country?
+As just a few examples, some of the anime series available to stream on Netflix Japan include Violet Evergarden (which can be watched with subtitles in Korean, Chinese, English, and Portuguese), The Garden of Words, Tokyo Ghoul, Blame, Full Metal Alchemist Brotherhood, Gunslinger Girls, and Kill la Kill.
+You can also watch classic animes like the Ghost in the Shell movie, Cowboy Bebop, Card Captor Sakura, and Dragonball.
+But what to do if you’re an anime aficionado or simply love the Japanese cinema, but don’t live in the country?

 If you’re a Netflix user who wants to be able to watch Japanese movies and TV shows (plus more content from elsewhere in the world) then you need a VPN.
 With a virtual private network, you can unblock and access the Japanese Netflix service from anywhere in the world, giving you access to loads of content that isn’t available in your region.
 Read on to find out more and to see our recommendations for the best VPN for Netflix Japan.

-Why Some Content Is Only Available On Netflix Japan
+Why Some Content Is Only Available To Watch On Netflix Japan

 So how is it that Netflix can show some content in Japan, but not elsewhere?
 The answer is to do with copyright restrictions.
 When a service like Netflix wants to be able to stream a particular movie or TV show, they must pay the copyright holder for the rights to show it.
 However, the rights have to be purchased separately for each country.
 So you could buy the rights to stream a film in the Japan, but you would have to buy the rights to stream the same movie in US separately.

-This means that Netflix does not pay for the rights for all of their content for all countries.
+This means that Netflix does not pay for the rights for all of their movies and TV shows for all countries.
 It’s a matter of return on investment; why pay for streams in countries where anime isn’t popular?
 What makes good business sense can leave foreign fans of Japanese entertainment in the dark, but fortunately there is a workable solution.

-Despite copyright restrictions, the good news for Netflix users is that it is in fact possible to watch content from other countries using a virtual private network.
+Despite copyright restrictions, the good news for Netflix users is that it is in fact possible to watch movies and TV shows from other countries using a virtual private network.
 A VPN works by installing software onto the device that you are using to access Netflix, which encrypts all of the data that your device sends over the internet.
 This encrypted data is then passed to a server run by your VPN company, where it is decrypted and sent on to its original location.

 In order to find the best VPN provider for your needs to unblock Netflix Japan, we considered the following factors:

 - VPN that works with Netflix.
-As not every VPN provider works to let you unblock Netflix, we look for the specific VPNs that do work to let you access other regional versions of Netflix like Netflix US.
+As not every VPN provider works to let you unblock Netflix, we look for the specific VPNs that do work to let you access other regional versions of Netflix like Netflix US or Netflix Japan.